Debalent/Finthos/PROSPECT-EMAIL-TEMPLATE.md

-# 📧 LEGALLY PROTECTED EMAIL TEMPLATE FOR ARLO WASHINGTON
+# 📧 LEGALLY PROTECTED EMAIL TEMPLATE FOR PROSPECTS

 ## Subject: PeoplePay Enterprise Platform - Confidential Business Opportunity

 ---

-Dear Arlo Washington,
+Dear [Prospect Name],

 I hope this message finds you well.
 I'm writing to share a unique enterprise fintech acquisition opportunity that may align with your investment portfolio.